 But there is no room for complacency.
 If the UK is to maintain its position as a global industry leader, and if clusters and specialist centres are to thrive, the support must be there, it says.
 TheCityUK offers 15 policy recommendations in relation to this.

-Among them are improved knowledge transfer and information sharing, an accelerated devolution of powers – “providing regions and cities with the ability to make local decisions where this delivers the best results” – better infrastructure, expanded capabilities of the UK fintech sector, and flexible access to talent.
+Among them are improved knowledge transfer and information sharing, an accelerated devolution of powers – “providing regions and cities with the ability to make local decisions where this delivers the best results” – better infrastructure, expanded capabilities of the UK financial sector, and flexible access to talent.

 “It is crucial the UK unilaterally and immediately reforms and enhances the [immigration] system currently in place,” it urged, adding that the country must also place focus on eliminating “unintended regional biases”.